developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 3. Change the value of the `hideSQLTablesListing` keyword to `true`.
 4. Click **OK**.

-## Using the Extended Flight SQL Buffer[​](#using-the-extended-flight-sql-buffer "Direct link to Using the Extended Flight SQL Buffer")
+## Using the Extended Flight SQL Buffer

 Apple Silicon Not Supported